 The EnhancedCpc bid strategy is available to all advertisers worldwide.
-Note that we will only ?enhance? your bids when your ads serve in the following countries: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
-When your ads serve outside of these countries, your manual bids are unaffected.
+Note that we will only "enhance" your bids when your ads serve in the following countries/regions: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
+When your ads serve outside of these countries/regions, your manual bids are unaffected.

-The TargetCpa bid strategy is available only to advertisers from the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.
+The TargetCpa bid strategy is available only to advertisers targeting the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.

 Keyword Match Types

 Match type bids help Bing Ads determine how closely you want a search term or other input to match your keyword.
 The keyword that you bid on is compared to the user's search term in the order of Exact, Phrase, and then Broad.